 Red Light, Green Light For Toddlers

-To play, one toddler is the "stoplight," and the others are bikes or cars.
+To play, one toddler is the “stoplight,” and the others are bikes or cars.
 Let the kids decide.
-Next, the "stoplight" says "green light," and all the bikes come running towards the light.
-When the light calls out "red light," they all have to stop.
+Next, the “stoplight” says “green light,” and all the bikes come running towards the light.
+When the light calls out “red light,” they all must stop.
 If they fail to stop, they return to the beginning and start over.
-The first one to the "light" wins and gets to be the next "stoplight."
+The first one to the “light” wins and becomes the next “stoplight.”

 Follow My Clap

 This game can expand as your child grows.
-For a toddler, start with a simple clapping pattern, have them listen, and then copy the rhythm.
-As the child gets older and more proficient, you can add other hand motions like slapping their knees for more complex patterns.
+For a toddler, start with a simple clapping pattern, have them listen, and copy the rhythm.
+As your child becomes more proficient, you can add other hand motions like slapping their knees for more complex patterns.

 Follow The Leader

 Another classic perfect for all ages and learning to follow directions.
 Choose one person to be the leader.
-With younger children due to language barriers, it might work best to be the leader in the beginning or just use physical cues.
-Have the leader "call out" or "act out" movements the kids must follow exactly.
+Due to language barriers, it might work best to be the leader initially or use physical cues with younger children.
+Have the leader “call out” or “act out” movements the kids must follow exactly.

 Simon Says

-Not only, one of the best games for teaching listening and following directions skills, but also fun for all ages.
+Not only one of the best games for teaching listening and following directions skills but also fun for all ages.
 You know how it goes, right?
-Someone gets to be "Simon" and gives directions to the other players.
-Let your child use their imagination and creativity; they could also be "Spiderman" or "Batman."
-How about "Anna" or "Elsa"?
+Someone gets to be “Simon” and gives directions to the other players.
+Let your child use their imagination and creativity; they could be “Spiderman” or “Batman.”
+How about “Anna” or “Elsa”?
 Maybe they want to dress up and get into character.

 Remember to keep the directions age-appropriate.
 Start slowly and be sure they understand the instructions.
 For younger children, you may want to give visual cues.
 For instance, if you say "turn around," then physically turn around.